stephenbradshaw/aws_url_signer/README.md

 # Warning

 This is a signed https URL that can perform AWS API calls as the compromised user.
 Standard warnings for leaving the URL where others can see it or having it leaked in logs or other intermediate devices applies.
-The URLs do timeout after a default period of 180 seconds, so the URLs do have a limited lifetime.
+The URLs do expire after a default period of 180 seconds, so there is a limit to how long after they are generated they can be used.

 # Alpha code